shakes76/PatternAnalysis-2023/recognition/oasis-brain-vqvae-s4581368/README.md

 ![](./images/gan_architecture.jpg)

-## OASIS Dataset and Pre-processing
+## Image Pre-processing for the OASIS Dataset
 The OASIS Dataset is an open source project aimed at making neuroimaging datasets freely available to the scientific community [3](https://www.oasis-brains.org/#about).
 The datasets used in the project were split into two primary classes - segmented and original.
 The original datasets were used, as they are a more accurate representation of an MRI image, however, the data path can be edited to change to the segmented datasets.
 The data class was separated into train, test and validate, with 9664, 544 and 1120 image samples respectively.
 A custom data class (see ```dataset.py```) was used to separate out the train, test and validate sub directories into their respective loaders.
 The scikit-image libary was used to get each image, and automatically converted the image from RGB (3 channel) to grayscale (1 channel).
 The only other transform needed was to convert the image to a tensor before passing it to the dataloader.

 ## VQ-VAE Training